wtraylor/modular_megafauna_model/docs/tutor.md

 - Extend \ref Fauna::GetNetEnergyContentDefault.

 - Herbivores
-	+ Check all foraging and digestion limits (\ref foraging.h) whether they need to be expanded.
+	+ Check all foraging and digestion limits (\ref foraging_limits.h) whether they need to be expanded.
 	+ Check also all models for net energy content (\ref forageenergy.h).
 	+ Probably you will need to implement [a new diet composer](\ref sec_new_diet) or adjust existing ones.